Snowpark Migration Accelerator: Running the Tool¶

 These indicators will light up as each step is completed.

-After the analysis is complete, click “View Results” to see the analysis output.
+After the analysis is complete, the SMA automatically shows the Assessment Results page where you can see the analysis output.